anna-filou/anna-filou.github.io/en/about.md

 I design digital interfaces and build websites.
 My strongest skills are **UI Design** and **Product Thinking**.

-Currently, I’m the sole UI Designer at [Shopflix](https://shopflix.gr/), minimizing design debt, creating and maintaining a **Design System**, and balancing it all with business needs.
+Currently working at a **Stealth Startup** that I’m excited to share more about soon!
+Previously, I was the Product Designer at [Shopflix](/en/shopflix).

 I write my own front-end code using **HTML** and **CSS**.
 I made this website using mostly handwritten markup, [Tachyons CSS](https://tachyons.io/) and [Jekyll](https://jekyllrb.com/).
 (ChatGPT wrote most of the JavaScript.)
 I obsess over responsiveness on the web.
 My pet peeve is websites that break on “uncommon” breakpoints.